dmyersturnbull/dmyersturnbull.github.io/contents/ref/maintainer-guide.md

 ## Source headers

-Ensure that nontrivial files contain a header:
+Ensure that nontrivial files contain a header such as

 ```text
 SPDX-FileCopyrightText: Copyright <years>, Contributors to <project>